 This extreme snowboarding capital has 121 runs spread across 1,547 acres that are served by 13 lifts with a maximum vertical descent of 3,062 feet from the summit.
 Located on the slopes of the conical Mount Crested Butte, Crested Butte Mountain Resort is extremely boarder-friendly mountain.
 When rarely needed, the traverses from back to front are even nicely sloped with minimal hiking required, in any.

-For starters, take the high-speed Silver Queen Lift from the base area (9,375), which provides excellent access almost all the way to the summit (12,162 ).
-Try the double blacks Peel or Forest (both require lots of snow to open) or consider taking the High Lift (t-bar) to access the steeps and chutes of the double-black diamond Headwall.
-If you are really adventurous, try the hike to the summit for a total vertical drop to the base of 3,062 feet.
+For starters, take the high-speed Silver Queen Lift from the base area (9,375 feet), which provides excellent access almost all the way to the summit (12,162 feet).
+Try the double-blacks Peel or Forest from the top station of the Silver Queen (both require lots of snow to open) or consider taking the High Lift (t-bar) to access the steeps and chutes of the double-black diamond Headwall.
+If you are really adventurous, try the hike to the summit from the top station of the High Lift for a total vertical drop to the base of 3,062 feet.

 For apres ski in the base area, try the privately-owned Avalanche Bar or the Brown Lab Pub.

 For some nightlife, you’ll need to head down into the Town of Crested Butte.
 Start with dinner at the Secret Stash in the middle of town, and then head a little further west to Kochevars Bar, and then work back to the Eldo, and then late night head to the Talk Of The Town.

 Out of downtown Crested Butte, there is a cat-skiing operation, CS Irwin, which heads up west to the Irwin lake backcountry.
 It's alittle pricey, but it is a very well run operation with a great snow safety program.